evancohen/docs.smart-mirror.io/README.md

 If you encounter problems along the way check out the [Troubleshooting](docs/troubleshooting.md) section or join us in the [gitter chat](https://gitter.im/evancohen/smart-mirror).

-Please file issues and bugs [on GitHub](https://github.com/evancohen/smart-mirror/issues/new).
+Please file any issues or bugs [on GitHub](https://github.com/evancohen/smart-mirror/issues/new).

 ### Supported Platforms